 Recently, one of my colleagues circulated an article that caught my attention: Did Google Just Kill PR Agencies?
 In this article, veteran tech reporter Tom Foremski discusses Google’s updated Webmaster rules, particularly with regard to link and keyword strategies within press releases.
 The updates are intended to do away SEO overload that might manipulate Google’s PageRank algorithms, by prohibiting excessive linking and repetitive use of keywords.
 Foremski describes it as an “unnatural boost to the popularity of a piece of content” and a blatant attempt to “trick [Google’s] algorithm into ranking a site higher than its allotted position.”

-For PR professionals (at least those who are doing it right), Google’s new updates shouldn’t change our work too drastically, if at all.
+For PR consultants (at least those who are doing it right), Google’s new updates shouldn’t change our work too drastically, if at all.
 PR isn’t just about pushing out press releases stuffed to the brim with links and keywords – in fact, it’s not even about press releases at all.
 Effective PR is centered on building awareness and positive visibility, which can be achieved through a wide variety of tactics – press releases are only one.
 PR services can comprise an array of disciplines and intimate knowledge on how to use of the information to ensure the right audience finds about the service or product in question.

 Though press release distribution is the traditional route to disseminating news, in today’s media ecosystem, contributed articles, case studies, whitepapers, social media and visual content like images and video weigh just as heavily.
 Even non-content factors have an important role in extending the reach of a news announcement – media and influencer relations, event management, or even just strategic timing, could all have a major impact on news visibility.